Wondering how to vote while studying abroad? The process is called voting absentee it’s easier than you might think!

 - Mail it to your “home” county’s voting office.

-You can find the list of addresses on the FVAP website, and please note that I’m saying COUNTY not COUNTRY.
+You can find the list of addresses on the Federal Voting Assistance website, and please note that I’m saying COUNTY, not COUNTRY.
 Easy mistake, but it could cost you your vote.

-To avoid being complacent in the biggest presidential election of all time, now that you know how to vote absentee, you need to get after it!
+To avoid being complacent in the most important American elections ever, now that you know about overseas voting, you need to get after it!

-Technically, the deadline for requesting an absentee ballot varies by state (and you can find a complete list of voter registration and absentee ballot deadlines here) but the general consensus is
+Technically, the deadline for requesting an absentee ballot varies by state (and you can find a complete list of voter registration and absentee ballot deadlines here) but the general consensus for voting while studying abroad is

-- you have until the last week of October to request one
+- you have until the last week of October to request an absentee ballot

-- it needs to be received by November 8th (or whenever election day is, if you’re reading this later on), not postmarked by then.
+- your absentee ballot needs to be received by Election Day, not just postmarked by then.